 The first step for selecting stocks for trading is to find the ones which have a lot of buyers and sellers.
 These are the ones with high liquidity, and they have low bid-ask spreads.
 You can trade in these stocks with narrow margins, keep your costs low, and exit your positions quickly in unfavorable situations.

 The Nifty 50 and the Nifty Next 50 indices contain the top 100 stocks that are traded in NSE.
-These are also the stocks which have the maximum liquidity.
+These are also the stocks that have the maximum liquidity.
 You can look at these stocks to get the best liquidity as well as bid-ask spreads.

 Rule 2: Find Stocks With High Volatility